 FREE CONSULTATION · PAY NOTHING UPFRONT · OVER $150 MILLION RECOVERED · 98% CASE SUCCESS RATE

 California’s Compassionate Wrongful Death Law Firm

 When something or someone cuts a life short, it can leave surviving family members feeling devastated, confused, and at a loss as to what to do.
 Legal matters may be difficult to think about after a tragedy, but consider pursuing a wrongful death claim for the good of your family’s future.
 A claim can bring justice to the responsible party, give you family closure, and provide financial compensation for your losses.
-The Law Office of Arash Khorsandi sympathizes deeply with those who have lost family members or spouses because of negligence.
+Arash Law sympathizes deeply with those who have lost family members or spouses because of negligence.
 We want to help you get the most out of your wrongful death claim in Los Angeles.

 What Is Wrongful Death?